knottem/WeatherApi/README.md

   - [Made by](#made-by)

 ## Description
-his is a weather REST API that provides weather information for cities, including temperature, precipitation, and wind data.
+This is a weather REST API that provides weather information for cities, including temperature, precipitation, and wind data.
 The API intelligently merges data from multiple sources like SMHI, YR, and FMI to provide reliable and comprehensive weather forecasts.

 This project is a side hobby to learn more about Spring Boot, REST APIs, and Dockerized deployments.